Greetings from Miami, Oklahoma Mural

 What did the traveling public experience on the Mother Road?
 We wonder such things when we travel Route 66 today.

 Those earlier times in the 1930s, 40s and 50s were not always captured on film.
 But the use of colorful postcards was common in those decades.

-We have included below a sampling of our collection of vintage travel postcards showing scenes on Route 66 in Miami.
-These portray the historic road in its prime and help us to visualize "yesterday" as we drive Route 66 today.
+These portray the historic road in its prime and help us to visualize, and appreciate, "earlier times" as we drive Route 66 today around Miami.